pikapods/docs.pikapods.com/apps/uptime-kuma.md

 To avoid getting an alert in such cases, be sure to set **Retry** to at least 2 or 3.
 That way you can be really sure a site is really down before triggering an alert.

 PikaPods itself doesn't implement a local DNS cache, but provides popular public resolvers to each pod.

+## Reset Password
+To reset any user's password:

+1. Stop the pod
+2. Enable SFTP in *Edit Pod > Files*.
+3. Download the current version of the SQLite database.
+Usually named `kuma.db`.
+Keep a copy as backup
+4. Open the database with any SQLite tool and find the `user` table.
+5. Add any bcrypt-hashed password.
+E.g. this is for just "password": `$2y$10$IWoZl5q9Tvvp1wxROvi4hOul7XP.rfyrvm4xbm7ufVANke1nfvLIu`.
+(Please change this later in the GUI when using it.)
+6. Put your edited database copy back in the same place.
+7. Start your pod back up and log in using the new password